 Everything about a lesson plan is customizable.
 To change features for all students who use your lesson plan, click "Lessons" and then click on the specific lesson you want to modify.
 You will see that you have the power to edit the lesson name, the text that students type, and grading requirements such as the speed goal, minimum accuracy, and minimum WPM.
 If, alternatively, you prefer to alter settings for individual students, please follow the instructions in the "Adjusting difficulty" section below.

-Adjust the WPM goal of a lesson plan for an entire class.
+Adjust the required accuracy or WPM of a lesson plan for an entire class.